Loading

 • Description of your complaint(s)

-• Your medical history (major condition/illnesses/allergies)
+• Your medical history (major conditions and allergies)

 • Your medication use